nollenr/CloudFormationVPC/README.md

 <br><br>
  # Multi-Region
 To create a multi-region CockroachDB Cluster:
+1. When running the CloudFormation Template, choose 'NO' to init the databases (you'll do then manually when you've completed the mulit-region setup).
-1. Use the CloudFormation template to create the database in the first region.
+2. Use the CloudFormation template to create the database in the first region.
 Once the stack is complete, navigate to the "OUTPUTS" section and find the "JoinValue".
 You will use this value as a parameter in all subsequent regions.
 2. Run the CloudFormation template in additional regions.
 Be sure to choose non-overlaping VPC CIDRs for each region.
 In the "ExistingJoinString" parameter use the "JoinValue" from the "OUTPUTS" section of the 1st Region.
 3. Once the stacks are created in each Region, you'll need to create VPC peering between all regions (for 3 regions there will be 3 vpc peering connections, for 4 regions there would be 6 and so on.)
 4. Edit the routes of public route table for each region adding the VPC CIDRs for all regions.
 The Destination is the VPC CIDR routes and the target is the VPC Peering connections.